-The University has operated an EJRA of 30 September before the 68th birthday for all academic and academic-related staff since October 2011.
+The University has operated an EJRA of 30 September before the 68th birthday for all academic and academic-related staff since 2011.
 The policy was introduced following changes in national legislation which removed the default retirement age.
-It was agreed that the EJRA would operate for an initial period of ten years, with an interim review after five years.
+It was agreed that the EJRA would operate for ten years, with an interim review after five years.

-The EJRA is intended as a means of supporting a number of aims, including refreshing the workforce to sustain Oxford's position on the international stage, maintaining opportunities for career progression across the generations, and promoting equality and diversity.
+The EJRA is intended to maintain turnover in support of its Aims, which include refreshing the workforce, maintaining opportunities for career progression across the generations, and promoting diversity.

-The policy includes an exceptions procedure, under which individuals may apply to extend their employment beyond the EJRA.
-Applications are considered by the EJRA Committee, with a right of appeal to the University's Appeal Court - the internal review body which hears appeals against dismissals of academic and academic-related staff for retirement.
+The policy includes an exceptions procedure, under which individuals may apply for employment beyond the EJRA.
+Applications are considered by the EJRA Committee, with a right of appeal.

-As reported in the Gazette of 25 September 2014, the University’s Appeal Court heard such an appeal in Michaelmas term 2014 and raised some issues regarding the EJRA policy and procedure.
-Following the appeal Council approved revisions to the Aims and Procedure of the EJRA in order to address these issues and to take account of developing case law.
+As reported in the Gazette of 25 September 2014, the University’s Appeal Court heard an appeal in 2014 and raised some issues regarding the EJRA policy and procedure.
+Council approved revisions to the Aims and Procedure to address these issues and take account of case law.

 Review of the EJRA